Are you ready to start a business in California? We’ve got some great news for you: there’s never been a better time to be your own boss!

 Are you looking over all of this information and thinking, “How am I possibly going to get all of this done?”
 We don’t blame you for feeling overwhelmed!

 At Hyke, we specialize in helping new business owners establish themselves so they can focus more on doing what they love and less on paperwork.
-We’ll help you form your business entity, as well as set up every aspect of your company, from your registered agent and licenses, to your EIN, bank account, and everything in between.
+We’ll help you form your business entity, as well as set up every aspect of your company, from getting your licenses to your EIN, bank account, and everything in between.